Prompting Language Models for Linguistic Structure: Experimental Setup

 \paragraph{GPT-Neo} This set of PLMs contains models trained on the Pile \cite{gao2020pile} that from 125 million to 2.7 billion parameters \cite{gao2020pile}, 6.7 billion parameters \cite{wang2021gpt-j}, and 20 billion parameters \cite{black2022gpt-neox-20b}.
 We use the GPT-Neo models available through Huggingface \cite{wolf2019huggingface}.

 \paragraph{GPT-3} We also perform structured prompting with the GPT-3 models \cite{brown2020language} via the OpenAI API.
-We use the base GPT-Curie ($\sim$6B parameters) and GPT-Davinci ($\sim$175B parameters) models\footnote{I.e., with no additional instruction finetuning} on POS tagging.
-Due to the cost of running these models through the API, GPT-Davinci is evaluated with unconstrained greedy decoding, rather than the constrained decoding setup described in Section \ref{sec:struct-prompting}.
+We use the base GPT-Curie ($\sim$6B parameters) and GPT-Davinci ($\sim$175B parameters) models that have undergone no additional instruction finetuning on POS tagging.
+Due to the cost of running these models through the API, we generate the GPT-Davinci output with unconstrained top-1 sampling rather than the constrained decoding setup described in Section \ref{sec:struct-prompting}.

-In preliminary experiments we also evaluate a number of OPT models \cite{zhang2022opt}.
-We find their performance was significantly worse and did not scale with model size (up to 66B parameters) on POS tagging and NER.
-We leave a more thorough examination of this behavior for future work.
+In preliminary experiments, we also tested structured prompting on several OPT models \cite{zhang2022opt}.
+We found their performance was significantly worse and did not scale with model size (up to 66B parameters) on POS tagging and NER.
+We leave a more thorough examination of this behavior discrepancy for future work.